Report: RFK granddaughter died of drug overdose

 BARNSTABLE, Mass.
 (AP) — Authorities have determined that Saoirse Kennedy Hill, the 22-year-old granddaughter of assassinated presidential candidate Robert F. Kennedy, died of a drug overdose.

-WCVB-TV reported Friday that a toxicology test found methadone, fluoxetine, norfluoxetine, diazepam, nordiazepam and alcohol in her system.
+WCVB-TV reported on Friday that a toxicology test found methadone, fluoxetine, norfluoxetine, diazepam, nordiazepam and alcohol in her system.

 Fluoxetine is an antidepressant, and diazepam is used to treat anxiety and alcohol withdrawal symptoms.